-For that indicator, The World Bank provides data for India from 1960 to 2014.
-The average value for India during that period was 0.72 metric tons with a minumum of 0.27 metric tons in 1960 and a maximum of 1.73 metric tons in 2014.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for India from 1960 to 2016.
+The average value for India during that period was 0.76 metric tons with a minimum of 0.27 metric tons in 1960 and a maximum of 1.82 metric tons in 2016.

 Definition: Carbon dioxide emissions are those stemming from the burning of fossil fuels and the manufacture of cement.
 They include carbon dioxide produced during consumption of solid, liquid, and gas fuels and gas flaring.